Joint Learning using Mixture-of-Expert-Based Representation for Speech Enhancement and Robust Emotion Recognition: Related Works

 Another direction improves SER by discarding noisy frames.
 Pandharipande \emph{et al.} \cite{pandharipande_2018_1, pandharipande_2018_2} used a front-end \emph{voice activity detector} (VAD) to identify and discard noisy frames prior to feature extraction.
 Leem \emph{et al.} ~\cite{leem_2024_2} extended this approach by replacing dropped frames with enhanced speech, thereby preserving lexical content and improving recognition accuracy.

 A third strategy focuses on increasing data diversity by contaminating clean training speech with various noise types.
 This approach exposes the model to a wider range of acoustic conditions during training.
 Tiwari \emph{et al.} \cite{tiwari_2020_1} proposed a generative model capable of synthesizing diverse noise profiles in the Mel-filterbank energy domain.
-Wu \emph{et al.} \cite{wu_2023_1} introduced a dynamic augmentation strategy that selects distortion levels based on their impact on performance.
 Ranjan \emph{et al.} \cite{ranjan_2024_1} developed a \emph{reinforcement learning} (RL)-based augmentation method that adaptively chooses noise types to optimize performance under unseen conditions.

 A fourth line of work incorporates environmental information directly into the model to enhance noise robustness.
 Leem \emph{et al.} \cite{Leem_2023_2} proposed skip-connection adapters composed of environment-agnostic and environment-specific modules to denoise speech representations within a transformer encoder.
-Additionally, they used text-based environment descriptions to further enrich the contextual representation and improve robustness in their later work \cite{Leem_2024_3}.
+Additionally, they used text-based environment descriptions to further enrich the contextual representation and improve robustness in their later work \cite{Leem_202x}.

-Another research direction frames the noise robustness problem as a domain mismatch issue.
-Leem \emph{et al.} \cite{leem_2021_1} employed a ladder network \cite{valpola_2015_1, parthasarathy_2020_1}, separating the final-layer embeddings into two branches: one for emotion classification and another for reconstructing clean speech representations.
-This dual-branch design encourages the learning of discriminative features while mitigating background noise.
-In a separate study, Leem \emph{et al.} \cite{leem_2023_1} proposed a contrastive teacher-student framework to align noisy embeddings with clean counterparts, improving generalization to unseen noise.
-Wilf and Provost \cite{wilf_2021_1} introduced a MoE structure alongside a \emph{Domain Separation Network} (DSN) \cite{Bousmalis_2016_1}, enabling input-dependent routing to specialized encoders based on noise characteristics and enhancing robustness in both unimodal and multimodal settings.
+Another direction treats noise robustness as a domain mismatch problem.
+Leem \emph{et al.} \cite{leem_2021_1} employed a ladder network \cite{valpola_2015_1, parthasarathy_2020_1}, in which the final-layer embeddings are separated into two branches: one for emotion classification and the other for reconstructing clean speech representations.
+This dual-branch design promotes discriminative features while mitigating background noise.
+In a subsequent study, Leem \emph{et al.} \cite{leem_2023_1} proposed a contrastive teacher–student framework to align noisy embeddings with their clean counterparts, thereby improving generalization to unseen noise conditions.
+Liu \emph{et al.} \cite{liu_2025_1} leveraged a diffusion denoising probabilistic model to transfer emotional information from clean to noisy speech with an iterative strategy that progressively adapts the classification model to noisy feature distributions.
+Wilf and Provost \cite{wilf_2021_1} introduced a MoE architecture integrated with a \emph{Domain Separation Network} (DSN) \cite{Bousmalis_2016_1}, enabling input-dependent routing to specialized encoders based on noise characteristics and enhancing robustness in both unimodal and multimodal settings.